-The Board comprises six Directors, two of whom are Executive Directors and four of whom are Non-Executive Directors, including the Chairman.
-The Board views Chris Bell, Richard Rosenberg, Amit Ben Yehuda and Jonas Martensson as independent directors.
+The Board comprises five Directors, one of whom is an Executive Directors and four of whom are Non-Executive Directors, including the Chairman.
+The Board views Chris Bell, Richard Rosenberg and Jonas Martensson as independent directors.
 Members of the Board must be re-elected by the shareholders of the Company at least once every three years.

 The Board is an independent unit acting for the benefit of the Company and its composition ensures that no individual (or a small group of individuals) can dominate its decision making.
 Each member of the Board has a different background and therefore brings different experience to the discussions of the Board, making the Board a diverse unit equipped with the necessary set of skills required to create maximum value for the Company’s shareholders.

 Whilst the Board may delegate responsibilities, there are formal matters specifically reserved for decision by the Board.
 Such reserved matters include, amongst other things, the approval of significant capital expenditures, material business contracts and major corporate transactions.